Instrumental rock: 1990s

 In 1990, Steve Vai released Passion and Warfare.
-A fusion of rock, jazz, classical and Eastern tonalities, Passion and Warfare was a technical break-through in regards to what could be achieved in the field of guitar composition and technical performance.
+A fusion of rock, jazz, classical and Eastern tonalities, Passion and Warfare was a technical break-through in regards to what could be achieved in the field of guitar composition.
 This was followed up by the 1995 trio album Alien Love Secrets and Fire Garden, released a year after.

-In 1995, Michael Angelo Batio of Nitro fame released his CD No Boundaries which began his solo career.
+In 1995, Michael Angelo Batio of Nitro released his CD No Boundaries, which began his solo career.
 His albums predominantly feature instrumental rock, but have occasionally featured vocals by himself and other vocalists.
-So far Batio has released eight solo albums.

 During the 1990s, instrumental music flourished among indie-rock groups and with the popularity of post rock groups like Tortoise, Mogwai and Cul de Sac.

 Don Caballero gained notice for their instrumental math rock, as did neo-surf-rockers the Mermen and Man or Astro-man?.

 Quentin Tarantino's film Pulp Fiction made heavy use of rock instrumentals on its soundtrack, spurring some interest in classic instrumentals, and revitalizing Dick Dale's career.

 With the rise of grunge, guitar-orientated instrumental rock of the type popular in the 1980s became less popular, and there were few artists who continued to thrive in that style.